Georgette Chen

 A key figure in the development of modern art in Singapore, Chen is known for her oil paintings and contributions to art education as a teacher at the Nanyang Academy of Fine Arts (NAFA) from 1954 to 1981.
-Prior to being based in Malaya and Singapore from the 1950s onwards, Chen often travelled between cities such as Shanghai, Paris, New York and Tokyo.
+Prior to being based in Malaya and Singapore from the 1950s onwards, Chen often travelled between cities such as Shanghai, Paris, New York and Tokyo, which led to her fluency in English, French and many other languages.
 In 1982, Chen was awarded the Cultural Medallion for her contributions to the visual arts in Singapore.

 On 15 March 1993, Chen died of complications from rheumatoid arthritis after an 11-year struggle with the ailment.

 Early life and education

-In 1906, Chen was born the fourth of 12 children—10 girls and 2 boys—in Zhejiang, China.
-Her father Zhang Renjie (Chang Sen Chek), was an antique dealer with businesses in Paris, London, and New York City.
+Chen was born on 23 October 1906, the fourth of 12 children in Chekiang, Qing Dynasty (present-day Zhejiang, China).
+Her father Zhang Renjie (Chang Sen Chek) (born Zhang Jingjiang) was an antique dealer with businesses in Paris, London, and New York City.
 Due to her father's profession, Chen spent her childhood travelling between Paris and China with her family and attending high school in the US.
 Though living in the West, the Chang couple was deeply rooted to their Chinese heritage.
-Chen's father was a supporter of Sun Yat-sen, and provided financial support to Sun's anti-Qing revolutionary cause.
-Chen's mother only allowed her children to speak in Mandarin at home, while her father often brought the family along on his regular trips to China to support Sun's revolution, and to ensure that his children would not forget their own cultural identity.
+Chen's father met Sun Yat-sen, the founder of Kuomintang (Chinese Nationalist Party) and the first Provisional President of the Republic of China, while aboard the SS Tonkin steamship.
+Later, he became a key supporter that financially supported Sun's anti-Qing revolutionary cause.
+Chen's mother only allowed her children to speak in the Shanghainese dialect at home, while her father often brought the family along on his regular trips to China to support Sun's revolution, and to ensure that his children would not forget their own cultural identity.

 Impressionist French period (1920s–1930s)

 Born into a privileged life, Chen was exposed to art at a young age.
 For most of her time in Paris she would either be painting at home, visiting museums, or roaming around the city every day.
 Chen attended high school in the US, and studied art at the Art Students League of New York for a year in 1926.
 She felt that Parisian life suited her better, and in 1927 she returned home to study at the Académie Colarossi and Académie Biloul in Paris.
-Though her parents provided financial support for her art education, they never fully accepted her decision to become a full-time artist, believing that artists would struggle to succeed financially in their careers.:]
+Though her parents provided financial support for her art education, they never fully accepted her decision to become a full-time artist, believing that artists would struggle to succeed financially in their careers.
+In Paris she was considered part of the loose group of mainly immigrant artists dubbed the School of Paris.